 Before even discussing a medication, clinicians should ensure that patients can properly manage their medication regimen.
 This might require addressing obstacles such as poor health literacy, declining memory and eyesight, language barriers, and financial stability.
 Once you’ve determined if there are any potential obstacles, review information such as the medication’s purpose, how the medication should be taken, possible side effects, and other key details.

 Cost is increasingly becoming a medication adherence barrier for seniors.
-The top 20 brand-name drugs most commonly prescribed for seniors from 2012 to 2017 have increased in price.
-Since many seniors live on a tight budget and fixed income, affordability of prescriptions may hinder medication adherence.
+Since many seniors live on a tight budget and fixed income, the affordability of prescriptions may hinder medication adherence.
+Economic instability can force patients to make difficult decisions about their medications, which points to the importance of understanding and factoring in social determinants of health (SDoH) when building a medication management program.

 While verbal instructions can prove helpful, this type of communication also leaves room for error.
 As much as possible, clinicians should provide patients with a written list of all current medications and their accompanying information, in addition to other resources that can aid in adherence.

 While not all seniors will be comfortable with or even use smart technology, clinicians should take advantage of those that do.
-A 2018 Pew Research Center survey showed that nearly half of U.S. adults 65-plus years of age owned a smartphone, so there is an opportunity to effectively leverage this technology comfort level.
+A 2021 Pew Research Center survey showed that more than 60% of U.S. adults 65-plus years of age owned a smartphone, so there is an opportunity to effectively leverage this technology comfort level.
 If your patient is tech-savvy, recommend a medication adherence app that can improve their medication management.

-Finally, make sure to regularly review senior patients' medications.
-As a patient's conditions change, a medication prescribed in the past might not be the best option even just a few months later.
+Make sure to review senior patients’ medications regularly.
+As a patient’s conditions change, a medication prescribed in the past might not be the best option even just a few months later.

 Medication management presents a number of challenges in a hospital setting that can contribute to readmissions.
-However, when steps are taken to improve the medication management process, hospitals can ultimately reduce medication related readmissions.
+However, when steps are taken to improve the medication management process, hospitals can ultimately reduce medication-related readmissions and ED visits.
 There are many complexities to consider and overcome in order to accomplish this important objective.
 Let’s explore a few major challenges.

-Not only do patients struggle with medication costs, hospitals do as well.
-Rising costs are straining hospital budgets, leading some hospitals to pursue alternative medication therapies to better control costs.
+Not only do patients struggle with medication costs, but hospitals also do as well.
+Rising costs are straining hospital budgets, leading some hospitals to pursue alternative medication therapies to control costs better.
 Such financial stress can prevent hospitals from making the best clinical decisions and providing the highest quality of care.

 Medication errors that occur in hospitals present safety risks for patients.
 While not all mistakes cause harm, many can lead to injury or even death.
-The challenge is that there are so many factors that can cause a medication error, making it difficult to determine the best ways to prevent mistakes.
+The challenge is that so many factors can cause a medication error, making it difficult to determine the best ways to prevent mistakes.

 To provide the best medication management, clinicians must have access to a patient’s comprehensive medication history.
 If even one detail of a patient’s medication history is omitted, this could lead to an adverse event.

 A newer challenge that has emerged in recent years concerns prescribing opioids.
-This issue requires clinicians to carefully differentiate which patients are showing drug-seeking behavior, which are planning to sell the drugs, and those that actually require an opioid prescription.
+This issue requires clinicians to carefully differentiate which patients are showing drug-seeking behavior, which is planning to sell the drugs and those that actually require an opioid prescription.

 To help keep patients safe from the challenges noted above, there are several steps organizations can take to protect patients from errors: